abbbi/virtnbdbackup/README.md

-If an qemu process for a virtual machine is forcefully shutdown after a backup (for example due to power outage or qemu process killed/crashed) the bitmaps required for further backups my not have yet been synced to the qcow image.
+If an qemu process for a virtual machine is forcefully shutdown after a backup (for example due to power outage or qemu process killed/crashed) the bitmaps required for further backups may not have yet been synced to the qcow image.

 In these cases, you need to delete the existent checkpoints using: